 Signalling.
 Simplified.

-Universal Signalling was founded in the United Kingdom in 2022.
-The company was created to commercialise intellectual property which has been under development by the founders since 2018.
+Universal Signalling is a Derby-based railway signalling company, founded in 2022.
 Our goal is to bring revolution to the stagnant worldwide railway signalling market through a unique blend of technology, operating model and open interface specification.

 Partners, funders, co-developers, suppliers, clients and awards